horvbalint/surreal-ts/npm/app/README.md

   -d, --database <DATABASE>
           The database to use
   -l, --links-fetched
-          Treat record types as FETCHED versions of the linked tables -s, --store-meta-in-db
+          Treat record types as FETCHED version of the linked table -t, --target-sdk
+          Use the utility types from the JS SDK in the output file -s, --store-meta-in-db
-          Store generated table and field metadata into the database -t, --metadata-table-name <METADATA_TABLE_NAME>
+          Store generated table and field metadata into the database -m, --metadata-table-name <METADATA_TABLE_NAME>
           Name of the table to use when the 'store-in-db' flag is enabled [default: table_meta] --no-meta
           Skip adding the table meta descriptors to the output ts file --skip-ts-generation
           Skip the generation of the typescript definition file -o, --output <OUTPUT>
-          Path where the typescript defintion file will be generated at [default: db.ts] -c, --config-file-path <CONFIG_FILE_PATH>
+          Path where the typescript defintion file will be generated [default: db.ts] -c, --config-file-path <CONFIG_FILE_PATH>
           Path to the configuration JSON file
   -h, --help